tSimoes06/dns-exfiltration/README.md

 # DNS Exfiltration Tool

 A Python-based tool for demonstrating DNS exfiltration techniques.
 This project includes a DNS server, client, and analysis tools to simulate and analyze DNS-based data exfiltration.
+ONLY FOR STUDY PURPOSES!!

 ## Features